jasonnerothin/robotrobot.io/content/site/prepare.md

 ### Avid learning (Ages 13+)

+We know and teach [Raspberry Pi](https://www.raspberrypi.org/) and most modern programming languages.

 Adulthood is competitive: Be prepared.

-We know and teach [Raspberry Pi](https://www.raspberrypi.org/).

 #### Activites